-Mogden Sewage Treatment Works is the second largest in the UK.
+Mogden Sewage Treatment Works is our third largest treatment works.
 It was built between 1931 and 1935 at a cost of £1.7m and covers an area of 55 hectares.

 Over half of the power used by the plant is renewable energy that has been generated on site as part of the sewage treatment process.